dongmingh/v1performance/README.md

   - Move: move transaction
   - Query: query transaction

 + **nOrderer**: number of orderers for traffic, this number shall not exceed the actual number of orderers in the network, or some transactions may fail.
 One orderer is assigned to one thread with round robin.
-If this number is 1, then the first orderer listed in the config json is assigned to all threads.
+PTE currently only supports 1 orderer.

 + **nPeer**: number of peers for traffic,, this number has to match with the number of peers in the network.
 Each thread is assigned with a peer with round robin.